 Elves Versus Dwarves: Humans versus Charr, basically, exacerbated by humanity's great decline in power and the monumental ascent of the Charr.

 Enemy Civil War: From the human's perspective, the battle between the charr and the Flame Legion is this, and is part of the reason for the truce between the Charr and the Humans.
 Between Charr's ongoing fight with the ghosts of Ascalon, their stalemate with the city state of Ebonhawke, and the arrival of the Elder dragons, the Charr have more pressing matters than finishing their grudge match with humanity.
-On the flip side of things, the Separatists are a group of humans who are rebelling against the human government precisely for making a truce with the charr, and wage their own guerrilla war against both parties.
+On the flip side of things, the Separatists (Human) and the Renegades (Charr) are groups who are rebelling against their respective governments precisely for making said truce, and wage their own guerrilla war against both parties.

 Enemy Mine: While there is a tenuous truce between the charr and humans, there is still a lot of hatred between them, but the races need to unite in order to defeat the Elder Dragons.